Senators urge Zuckerberg to avoid 'nightmare' for Facebook users

 "We didn't take a broad enough view," Zuckerberg said.
 "It was my mistake and I'm sorry.
 I'm responsible for what happens here."
 He went on to say that while it will take "some time" to fix all of these issues, he's "committed to doing this right."

 After Zuckerberg's opening statement, senators asked him a wide range of questions about how Facebook operates, including how the it targets users with personalized ads.
+Senator Nelson (D-Florida) pointed Zuckerberg to what Facebook's Chief Operating Officer, Sheryl Sandberg, said recently about users having to pay if they don't want to see ads on the platform.

 Developing...